MonashDataFluency/open-refine-workshop/setup.md

 ### Downloading OpenRefine

-**OpenRefine 2.7 is recommended.**
+**OpenRefine 3.1 is recommended.**

 You can download OpenRefine from [http://openrefine.org/download.html](http://openrefine.org/download.html).
-This lesson has been tested with all versions of OpenRefine, from 2.5 to 2.7.
 There are versions for Windows, Mac OS X and Linux.

 ### Installing and Running OpenRefine